|

 grin.
 I hadn't been there but ten minutes and had already seen a seal.
 Seal medicine.
 And

 its presence sent a message to me.
 Let go.
-Slowly, the stress of the past six months began a
+Slowly, the stress of the past six months began a slow drain from my tense muscles.

 Once we got onto the ferry, my mom and I clamored onto the deck and watched the sun